lz101010/RealtimeRaytracing/README.md

 To run this code first install OpenCL for the GPU-device on your system.
 For NVIDIA-cards this is usually already installed with the driver.
-Also make sure JRE 6 is installed.
+Also make sure your Java version is 6 or higher.

 Grab the data-folder and put the executable Jar-file Realtime_Raytracing.jar in the same location.